This post contains affiliate links.

 Here is a list of chapters and the relevant skills and masters:

-I don’t think I will follow the book “in order.”
+I don’t think I will follow Crochet Master Class: Lessons and Projects from Today’s Top Crocheters “in order.”
 For some techniques, I may just work up a swatch, and for others I have a large project planned.
 I’m looking forward to working through this book.